-The following article is from the National Right to Work Legal Defense Foundation’s bi-monthly Foundation Action Newsletter, May/June 2019 edition.
+The following article is from the National Right to Work Legal Defense Foundation’s bi-monthly Foundation Action Newsletter, July/August 2019 edition.
 To view other editions or to sign up for a free subscription, click here.

 High Court should strike down scheme forcing business owners under SEIU representation